samuel-marsh/scCustomize/index.md

     Base R error messages resulting from error deep inside Seurat (or other package) function can sometimes be difficult to interpret, especially for users new to R.
-    -   scCustomize provides checks/warnings wrapped inside its functions to help and provide more informative error/warning messages.
+    -   scCustomize provides checks/warnings, using the cli/rlang
+        packages, wrapped inside its functions to help and provide more informative error/warning messages.
 Two examples include:
     -   `Add_Mito_Ribo_Seurat()` will warn you if no mitochondrial or ribosomal features are found and won’t create new metadata column.